digital-work-lab/open-source-project/03-python_1.md

 ---

-# Project: Fork best practice
+# Project: Groups, forks and setup

+- Groups formed in the issue feeds
-- Updated best practice for forks: [slide-33](https://digital-work-lab.github.io/open-source-project/output/02-git.html#33)
+- Forks were created.
+Note: we added best practices for forks: [slide-33](https://digital-work-lab.github.io/open-source-project/output/02-git.html#33)
+- Further questions related to the GitHub setup?
+- Setup completed?

 ---